What to Know Before Traveling to Colombia: Safety, Currency, Customs

 • Always greet – A smile, “Buenos días” or “Buenas tardes” opens every door.

-• Prepare for warm openness – You'll often be invited for a chat, coffee, or celebration, even if you've just met.
+• Prepare for warm openness – You'll often be invited for a chat, coffee, or a celebration, even if you’ve just met.

 Other practical tips